Couple with dog enjoying their pensions

 Joining the scheme

-Membership of the LGPS is automatic: pension contributions are deducted from your your salary unless you opt out of the scheme.
+Membership of the LGPS is automatic unless you opt out of the scheme.
 This applies to all local government employees appointed on a three-month contract or longer, working on either a full-or part-time basis.

-The LGPS is administered locally for participating employers through 99 regional pension funds.
+The LGPS is administered locally for participating employers through 86 regional pension funds in England and Wales.
 Visit the LGPS website to find out how to contact your pension fund administrator, or ask your employer.

 Contributions

-If your pay changes during the year, due to a promotion for example, your employer may decide to review your contribution rate, as it is based on your pensionable pay or they may decide to review this at the end of the scheme year (31 March).
+Every April your employer will decide your contribution rate.
+If you have more than one job, your employer will set your contribution rate separately for each job.
+If your pay changes during the year, due to a promotion for example, your employer may decide to review your contribution rate or they may decide to review this at the end of the scheme year (31 March).
+Part-time workers pay according to the band their actual earnings fall into, not the full time equivalent (FTE) rate.

 How benefits are calculated

-On 1 April 2014, all members joined the new scheme, which is a career average scheme, sometimes known as a CARE (career average revalued earnings) scheme.
+On 1 April 2014, all members joined the new career average scheme, sometimes known as a CARE (career average revalued earnings) scheme.

-Consequently, if you were already a member of the LGPS prior to this date, you will effectively have benefits in the old and new schemes.
+If you were already a member of the LGPS prior to this date, you will have benefits in the old and new schemes.
 You may also have pre- and post-2008 service, which have slightly different calculations that are explained below.

 Benefits in the pre-2014 schemes